-- ► The drawing opposite shows the boiler wall mounting template with the flue centre lines of both the 100 mm and 125 mm flue systems. - 3.
-Mark centre line of flue to be used (3); the external diameter of the hole can also be marked if required. - ▶ If a 100 mm diameter flue is to be used, a 125 mm diameter hole is required.
-However, if using the weather sealing collar by pushing it through from inside the property, then a 150 mm diameter hole is required to accommodate this. - ► The flue turret of the 100 mm flue has an in-built 3° angle. - ▶ If extensions are to be added then the complete flue must rise at an angle of 3°. - ▶ Drill hole using a core drill or similar.
+- ► The drawing opposite shows the boiler template with the flue centre lines of both the 100mm and 125mm flue systems. - 3.
+Mark centre line of flue to be used (3); the external diameter of the hole can also be marked if required. - ▶ If a 100mm diameter flue is to be used, a 125mm diameter hole is required.
+However, if using the weather sealing collar by pushing it through from inside the property, then a 150mm diameter hole is required to accommodate this. - ► The flue turret of the 100mm flue has an in-built 3° angle. - ► If extensions are to be added then the complete flue must rise at an angle of 3°. - ► The 125mm diameter flue system will require the flue to rise at an angle of 3°. - ▶ Drill hole using a core drill or similar.